waimea-jrainbow/200DTD-DnD-listings/docs/3-sprint-3-refinement.md

 ## Testing through validating code

-I validated all of my HTML by loading up the page and copying the resultant sourcecode
+I validated all of my HTML by loading up the page and copying the resultant sourcecode into https://validator.w3.org/#validate_by_input

 ![SCREENSHOT OF VALIDATION](screenshots/validation_1.png)